 Heidi Evidence vs The Monday Clinical Brief: Pull vs Push for UK Clinicians

 Heidi Evidence launched in February 2026 and immediately changed the conversation for UK clinicians.
-It is free.
+It has a free tier.
 It is powered by Claude.
 It is partnered with NICE and BMJ Group.
 It gives you cited, UK-relevant clinical answers in seconds.

 If you are a UK doctor wondering whether Heidi Evidence replaces your need for a journal digest subscription, the honest answer is: no. But the reason is not that Heidi is bad.
 It is that Heidi and a weekly digest do fundamentally different jobs.